ScryEngineering/scrygroup.com/content/blog-posts/2018-02-25/Persephone-project.md

 There's a variety of issues with this approach to configuration, some of which only appear after you create an installable package.
 In a small project storing configuration as Python files directly in the source is usually fine because you are able to quickly edit those files.
 If however you are packaging an install your source files are no longer in the current working directory, as they are installed into the Python site-packages directory.
 This makes a significant barrier to configuration changes for non-technical users as many people are not aware of how to edit those files.
 Not to mention that this would be a poor place to store configuration considering that multiple projects could use the same package if it was installed system wide (this type of general issue is why it is strongly advisable to use Python virtual environments for your projects as it makes your projects isolated from external changes like the one just mentioned).
 To resolve this issue it makes a lot of sense to read in configuration from a file.
 Python supplies the `ConfigParser` in the standard library to help you do just this.
 Due to this being in the standard library this is often our preferred way of setting up a configuration from file system because it doesn't need to bring in any additional package dependencies.
 If the configuration gets complicated we will consider a move to YAML or some other more robust format.

 The other rather large issue is that the way in which the configuration was being used in other modules was creating a situation where module imports will fail if the paths are incorrect.
 This leads to some counterintuitive error stacktraces, if a path can't be found generating an `ImportError` is at best a bit misleading.
 But the bigger issue is that in this project users will often be analyzing one spoken language at a time and modules that were irrelevant to that language would be imported anyway.
 So say that a user is working on `language A` and they supply the paths required for `language A` only, then errors from not specifying the path for files for `language B` at module import time could arise.
-This is an annoying restriction on the user if they supply everything needed for `language A` but then get errors related to `langauge B` that they are not using.
-So forcing a user to do exception handling on an import seems like something we should not require (generally speaking having to do exception handling on imports is a strong signal of a structural problem, it is a defintely code-smell).
+This is an annoying restriction on the user if they supply everything needed for `language A` but then get errors related to `language B` that they are not using.
+So forcing a user to do exception handling on an import seems like something we should not require (generally speaking having to do exception handling on imports is a strong signal of a structural problem, it is a definitely code-smell).
 It is far better if the import that requires the a missing data set fails at the time the code is executed as this will allow people to use only the modules that they need without needing to be concerned about how the internals of modules manage the paths.
 So for an example of where this came up in code, in [chatino.py](https://github.com/persephone-tools/persephone/blob/56a22bfcf733dc54734927fbfa198a63c120db78/persephone/datasets/chatino.py\#L29):

 ```python
 PREFIXES = [os.path.splitext(fn)[0]